The Secret Agent (2025 film): Plot

-Contacted by Elza, the leader of a political resistance movement in the Brazilian northeast, Armando is instructed to flee the country in the following days and informed of the imminent danger.
-Augusto and Bobbi hire a local impoverished gunman, Vilmar, to find Armando.
-Anticipating an escape, Armando bids farewell to Dona Sebastiana and the other refugees.
-The next morning, he relentlessly searches for any documents of his late mother, "India", of whom he has few memories.
+The following day, Armando's cover is blown after Bobbi surveils Sr. Alexandre.
 Vilmar identifies Armando but fails to kill him, shooting Arlindo and a fellow police officer.
-Bobbi, watching from afar, chases a bleeding Vilmar through Recife's downtown and is later killed in a barbershop.
+Bobbi, watching from afar, chases a bleeding Vilmar through Recife's city centre and is later killed by Vilmar in a barbershop.

-In the present day, history student Flavia researches Elza's resistance network through her audio recordings and newspaper archives, learning that Armando was assassinated.
-Traveling to Recife, Flavia meets with Fernando, now a middle-aged doctor, who agrees to be interviewed in the hospital where he works after Flavia donates blood.
-Discussing Armando's political past and murder, Fernando states he does not have a single memory of his father or his own childhood back in 1977.
+In the present day, history student Flavia researches Elza's resistance network through audio recordings and newspaper archives, learning that Armando was murdered and framed as a corrupt professor.
+Travelling to Recife, Flavia meets with Fernando, now a middle-aged doctor, who agrees to be interviewed after Flavia donates blood.
+The pair discuss Armando's political past and subsequent assassination, and the identity of Armando's mother "India".
+Fernando states he does not have a single memory of his father, but fondly recalls watching Jaws with his grandfather at a cinema which has since become the blood bank where he works.